DarkDesire/data-engineering-gcp/practice-exam/data-engineer-2.md

 A. Import the data into BigQuery for better performance.

-B. Request more slots for greater capacity to improve performance.
+**Not B.** Request more slots for greater capacity to improve performance.

 **Not C.** Divide the data into partitions based on date.

 D. Time to move to Cloud Bigtable; it is faster in all cases.

 ---
+**Not B.** This is incorrect because a slot is a measure of processing power, and the bottleneck is in the data access, not the data processing.
 **Not C.** This might improve performance by focusing the query to a date-range if the data was already imported into a dataset.

 ---